waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### users.invitation_created

-A notification sent to the user so that he can accept it and receive permissions.
-The recipient is the user who's being invited.
+Sent to an invited user so they can accept the invitation.

 #### Templates